June 29

 These four questions will be repeated each week to help the students learn foundational truths.

-- What word means God is all-powerful?
-Omnipotent.
+- What word means God will always keep his promises?
+Faithful.

 Pre-K Lesson